 Every Digimon starts out as a Baby form.
-In 6 hours game time, it would evolve into the "In-training form."
+In 6 hours game time, it evolves into the "In-training form."
 Every baby digivolves into its own unique In-training Digimon.

-The next digivolution phase is the champion phase, and would happen 3 days after Rookie phase.
-All Digimon evolve into Champions, however, the digimon digivolved into depends on a few parameters: number of battles, individual stats, the number of care mistakes (letting the Digimon poop without a toilet, fainting in battle, acquiring Tiredness state), and weight of the current form.
-Sometimes bonus conditions triggers digivolutions and some items could induce early digivolution.
+The next digivolution phase is the champion phase, and happens 3 days after Rookie phase.
+All Digimon evolve into Champions, however, the Digimon digivolves into depends on a few parameters: number of battles, individual stats, the number of care mistakes (letting the Digimon poop without a toilet, fainting in battle, acquiring Tiredness state), and weight of the current form.
+Sometimes bonus conditions trigger digivolutions and some items can induce early digivolution.
 In some cases, not all parameters need to be met, just be relatively close to.